Welcome to today's edition of the Rush 24-7 podcast.

 And that has people just as frustrated too.

-Have you heard about the kid that was uh sent home from school for making a clock and not been invited to the White House?
+Have you heard about the kid that was sent home from school for making a clock and not been invited to the White House?

-Wait till you see what this clock, this kid made, looks like.
+Wait till you see what this clock this kid made looks like.

-It's not like the pictures the drive by media is showing you folks.
+It's not like the pictures the drive-by media is showing you folks.